A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Introduction

 \item \textbf{Scalable Optimization with Benders Decomposition:} To address the large-scale, mixed-integer nature of the day-ahead Stochastic Unit Commitment (SUC) problem, Benders decomposition is employed.
 This technique effectively decouples the integer commitment decisions from the continuous dispatch variables, ensuring the problem remains computationally tractable even for large systems and numerous uncertainty scenarios.

-\item \textbf{Adaptive Real-Time Scheduling with Deep Reinforcement Learning (DRL):} A DRL agent is developed for the real-time CPN task scheduling subproblem.
-This model-free approach enables fast, adaptive, and carbon-aware scheduling decisions in response to the highly dynamic and complex state of the joint CPN-grid system, complementing the model-based optimization of the power dispatch.
+\item \textbf{Adaptive Real-Time Scheduling with Deep Reinforcement Learning (DRL):} A DRL agent is developed for the real-time CPN task scheduling.
+This model-free approach enables fast, adaptive, and carbon-aware scheduling decisions in response to the highly dynamic and complex state of the joint CPN-grid system.

-\item \textbf{Extensive High-Fidelity Performance Evaluation:} The efficacy of the proposed TSCO framework is validated through extensive simulations using realistic data.
-The evaluation demonstrates significant improvements in carbon emissions, operational costs, and RES utilization when compared against decoupled and carbon-agnostic baseline strategies.

 \end{itemize}